fleschutz/Jenkins-build-farm/README.md

 1. **Install Jenkins** v2.337 or newer.
    - For Linux snaps execute: `snap install --edge --classic jenkins`
    - Otherwise: download and install it from: https://jenkins.io/download
-2. **Launch Jenkins** and browse with your Web browser to: http://YOURHOSTNAME:8080
+2. **Launch Jenkins**
+   - Then browse with your Web browser to: http://YOURHOSTNAME:8080
-3. **Unlock Jenkins** by entering the file content of the displayed file.
+3. **Unlock Jenkins**
+   - Execute `sudo cat /DISPLAYED/PATH/TO/initialAdminPassword` to show the admin password
+   - Enter the admin password to unlock Jenkins
 4. Click on **'Select plugins to install'** and add these plugins:
    - 'Build Name and Description Setter'
    - then click **Install** and wait until installation has finished.